jgoizueta/flt/README.txt

 = Introduction

 Decimal is a standards-compliant arbitrary precision decimal floating-point type for Ruby.
+It is based on the Python Decimal class.

 The current implementation is written completely in Ruby, so it is rather slow.
-An implementation using a C extension wrapper around the decNumber library could solve this.
+The intentention is to experiment with this pure-ruby implementation to define a nice feature-set and API for Decimal and have a good test suite for its specification.
+Then an efficient implementation could be written, for example by using a C extension wrapper around the decNumber library.

 == Standars compliance.